theroshanron/facebook_ads_marketing_mastery/Facebook Pixel and Audiences.md

 - Specific webpages like product page, landing page, sales page and thank you
 - List by email subscribers and buyers
 - Target past customers for upsells or future sells
+- Customer list can also be used for the custom audience as these are the audience who already made the purchase
+- Add all the relevant identifiers
+  - First name, last name, mobile, email, town, post code, county / regions
+  - Upload csv file and name the audience file
+  - Customer list can be updated with the edit button in the audience and add customer options

+### Create value based Lookalike audience
+- Select the lookalike audience source
+- Select the location where to look for the audience
+- Select audience size up to 1%
 -

+  ###